 - 4-ounce jar with lid or empty mascara tube

-Using a disposable mascara wand, dip the wand into the solution and apply nightly.
+Dip a disposable mascara wand into the solution.
 Apply to clean lashes as you would mascara, concentrating at the lash roots.
+Apply nightly.
 Store in a cool, dark place.

 Discontinue using any of these treatments if any eye irritation develops.
 One last tip for encouraging lash growth and thickness: try adding biotin to your daily vitamin routine.

-Biotin, also known as Vitamin H, is usually sufficiently found in the foods we eat such as egg yolk, cauliflower, nut butters, mushrooms, bananas, etc., but on occasion we need additional biotin if we are deficient.
-30-100mcg of biotin is the daily recommended allowance for adults, and if your body doesn’t need the extra, it just passes through your body and expels through urination.
+Biotin, also known as vitamin H, is usually sufficiently found in the foods we eat, such as egg yolk, cauliflower, nut butters, mushrooms, and bananas, but we occasionally need additional biotin if we are deficient.
+The daily recommended allowance for adults is 30–100mcg, and if your body doesn’t need the extra, it just passes through and is expelled through urination.

 Do homemade eyelash serums actually work?